S’mores on a Stick – Marshmallow Pops!

 These S’mores On a Stick Marshmallow pops are fun.
 Everyone has been giggling over Sunday’s adorable Chocolate Peppermint Marshmallow Pops.
 Even as a kid, I was never a big marshmallow fan.
 At least in it’s normal solid state.
 Marshmallows in the big colorful boxes of sugar, I mean cereal… Pass the cheerios, please.
 Rocky Road ice cream… Meh.
 But marshmallows which had been made molten under the flame or from bathing in mug hot chocolate, those made me giddy.

 ready to go, before the marshmallow torch!

-So when we were talking about making the chocolate dipped marshmallows, my thoughts went to making a live-action s’mores-on-a-stick.
+So when we were talking about making the chocolate dipped marshmallows, my thoughts went to making a live-action S’mores On a Stick Marshmallow pops.
 Not just the prerequisite of marshmallow, chocolate, and graham cracker, but of leaving half the marshmallow exposed and torching the little bugger.

 When Diane had the festive idea of coating the chocolate marshmallows with crushed candy canes, and we considered putting the fraternal pairs in the same post together.

 But we had limited time Sunday morning before running out the door for the day, and after Diane rocked my scissor, Sunday’s post was decided to be candy caned.

 The live-action s’more pops were still too good not to share, so we finally managed to squeeze in a photo session for them this morning.
 Marshmallow half coated in dark chocolate, sprinkled with graham cracker crumbs, then softened and charred with a torch.
 “Flash!”
 And I’m giddy like a little kid.

 Thanks for tolerating the back-to-back marshmallow pop posts.
 Have fun with these S’mores On a Stick Marshmallow pops.